 Tony Bennett was born in Astoria, Queens, New York, on August 3, 1926.
-Bennett had hit first hit, "Because of You," in 1951, and made a career singing standards including his signature song, "I Left My Heart in San Francisco."
+Bennett had his first hit, "Because of You," in 1951, and made a career singing standards, including his signature song, "I Left My Heart in San Francisco."
 Bennett's career waned in the mid-1960s, as rock music became dominant, but rebounded in the 1990s.

-Bennett grew up in a poor family, in circumstances made more difficult by the Depression and by the death of his father when he was nine.
+Bennett grew up in a poor family, in circumstances made more difficult by the Depression and by the death of his father when he was 9.
 While he attended the High School for the Industrial Arts in New York City, Bennett began working as a singing waiter.
 After serving in the Army infantry during World War II, he took advantage of the G.I.
 Bill and studied singing and acting at the American Theatre Wing.
-During this period his vocal coach Mimi Spear offered some advice that he took to heart: don't imitate other singers, emulate instrumentalists instead.
+During this period his vocal coach Mimi Spear offered some advice that he took to heart: Don't imitate other singers; emulate instrumentalists instead.

 Professional and Personal Struggles

-Moreover, music marketing was so focused on young listeners, that it was the squeezing adults who bought Bennett's albums out of the record stores.
+Moreover, music marketing was so focused on young listeners that it was squeezing adults who bought Bennett's albums out of the record stores.

-Also in 2012, his fans got an inside look on the recording of Duets II as well as the life of the legendary singer in the documentary The Zen of Bennett.
+Also in 2012, his fans got an inside look at the recording of Duets II as well as the life of the legendary singer, in the documentary The Zen of Bennett.
 The project is the brainchild of Bennett's son Danny, who served as its producer.